• Skip to main content

 (1) Set up the spelling review box and add new letter tiles.

-(2) Print out the level-specific worksheets that I created.
+(2) Print out the level-specific worksheets that I created (B&W editions only).

 (3) Use a pencil to divide each step in my teacher’s manual into teachable chunks.